 - An e-mail link

-- Links to social media accounts (at a minimum, your LinkedIn account and blog)
+- Links to social media accounts (at a minimum, your LinkedIn and Twitter accounts)

 - A link to your resume in Word or PDF format (you will need to upload it to your Tigerweb account or to a Dropbox account)